numeriquai/n8n-nodes-numeriquai/README.md

 7. **Verify the API call**:
    - Check the node output - it should contain the API response
    - Check the execution log for any errors
-   - Verify the request was sent to: `https://api.numeriquai.com/api/v1/audits/`
+   - Verify the request was sent to: Numeriquai Server

 #### Step 4: Troubleshooting